kristianss27/NYTimesSearch/README.md

   * [Implemented] Sort order (oldest or newest)
 * [Implemented] Subsequent searches have any filters applied to the search results
 * [Implemented] User can **scroll down to see more articles**.
 The maximum number of articles is limited by the API search.
+* [Implemented] User can tap on any article in results to view the contents in an embedded browser.

 The following **optional** features are implemented: